randompenguin1/zen_postbox/README.md

 5. Press the "Preview" tab to see what it will look like.

 If no text is selected in the editor a Postbox will be appeneded to the text area with "..." for content.
 Replace the "..." with your text, etc.

+There is a visual reference of available styles at: _/addon/postbox/view/sampler.htm_

 While Postbox allows more content than the Facebook version (which is text only), there are limitations due to how Friendica parses BBcode.